ddella/OpenSSL/Private and Public Keys/README.md

 2. It's about the anatomy of private and public keys.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## ECC Private and Public Keys
+# ECC Private and Public Keys
 This section shows the different OpenSSL commands to generate, view and check **ECC** private and public keys.
 <p align="left"><a href="ECC-PPK">ECC Private and Public Keys</a></p>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## RSA Private and Public Keys
+# RSA Private and Public Keys
 This section shows the different OpenSSL commands to generate, view and check **RSA** private and public keys.
 <p align="left"><a href="RSA-PPK">RSA Private and Public Keys</a></p>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## ECC Private and Public Keys Anatomy
+# ECC Private and Public Keys Anatomy
 This section explains the anatomy of an **ECC** private and public key.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## RSA Private and Public Keys Anatomy
+# RSA Private and Public Keys Anatomy
 This section explains the anatomy of an **RSA** private and public key.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 # License
 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [LICENSE](/LICENSE.txt) for more information.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->